mlpc-ucsd/TokenCompose/README.md

 ## 💻 Environment Setup

-For those who want to use our codebase to **train your own diffusion models with grounding objectives**, follow the below instructions:
+For those who want to use our codebase to **train your own diffusion models with token-level objectives**, follow the below instructions:

 ```bash
 conda create -n TokenCompose python=3.8.5